sbachinin/dalat-map/log.md

 MPORTANT

-hue: mark also all hue unesco sites (Arena!)  https://whc.unesco.org/en/list/678/maps/#map
+handle new dalat pictures (dalat extra album)

+don't allow to zoom images more than their actual size

+Try vollkorn font

+"Architectural portraits of some beautiful cities"

+"mapofcities" will be hard to google

+Maps will "expire": the year must be explicitly shown

 year can be number or string; better do it string only

-handle new dalat pictures (dalat extra album)

-indicate that bldg is dead in bldg details selected dead bldg style
+indicate that bldg is dead in bldg details

 better ways to show very compact bldg details?